 Monitoring and Reducing Corticosteroid Use

-Corticosteroids are powerful drugs that can be extremely helpful in relieving pain and inflammation.
-They can cause unpleasant or dangerous side effects, however.
+Corticosteroids are powerful drugs that can be very helpful in relieving pain and inflammation.
+They can cause unpleasant or harmful side effects, however.
 The potential side effects may be serious if oral medications are used.
 For this reason, a doctor's advice should be followed very carefully when a person is taking a corticosteroid.
 Any unpleasant effects of the treatment should be reported to the doctor.

-In serious situations where a higher dose of a corticosteroid medication must be taken, the side effects—if they develop—may be less bothersome or less serious than the health problem being treated.
-A patient's condition should always be monitored, though.
+For serious situations in which a higher dose of a corticosteroid medication must be taken, the side effects—if they develop—may be less bothersome or less serious than the health problem being treated.
+A patient's condition should always be monitored by a physician, though.

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.

 Question: Are corticosteroids shot into the joint for pain?

 Answer: Yes, they are when the process is medically appropriate.
 The process must be carried out by a medical professional.
 There are many factors that need to be considered before the injections start, including the likelihood that the corticosteroid will help, the dose that's required, the frequency of injections, the period for the injections, safety concerns, and potential side effects.
 A doctor needs to make these decisions.